 The answers to all of these questions are all perfect blog posts for you to write.
 By focusing your articles around the questions they have you get to show thought leadership and expertise in your responses and you become more easily found when someone does an internet search.

-4. Focus on Quality, not Quantity
+4. Focusing on Quality, Not Quantity

 Never publish anything you don’t want your name on.
 If the quality is not to your internal standards, do not publish it.
 Focus on creating the highest-quality content possible.
 That means content that will resonate with your audience, not necessarily Pulitzer Prize-winning material.
 Mediocre content will get a mediocre response.

-6. Share Your Amazing Content
+6. Sharing Your Valuable Content

 Editor's Note: This post was originally published September 12, 2014 and has been updated.